mrwadams/honeyagents/README.md

    ```sh
    docker exec autogen cat /var/report.md
    ```
-   This report contains a natural language write-up of the threats detected and the actions taken by the agent to mitigate them.
+   The report contains a natural language write-up of the threats detected and the actions taken by the agent to mitigate them.

 By following the above steps, users can manually trigger and observe the threat detection, mitigation and reporting processes of the HoneyAgents system in action.